 Once your veggies are clean it’s time to cut them.
 We use a mandolin slicer to cut our zucchini into chip slices.
 Just be careful, you will want to wear protective gloves because it is really easy to slice your hand on this tool (trust me!).

 Maybe you want to freeze your zucchini noodles?
 This method also works if you cut your zucchini into zucchini noodles or you can shred it and freeze to use in baking later.

 The next step is blanching.
 Blanching is the most important part of the preservation process.
 Fortunately, it is really easy to do.

 Bring a large stock pot of water to a rolling boil.
 Once your water is boiling, drop your zucchini chips into the pot.
-Allow to boil for 3-5 minutes.
+Allow to boil and set a timer for 3-5 minutes.
 Time varies depending on the amount and size of your zucchini batch.
 You will want your zucchini to be still be crisp.

 Once 3-5 minutes have passed you will need to immediately place your zucchini into an ice water bath.
 This will stop the cooking process and keep your zucchini crisp and fresh tasting.

 You can, but the zucchini will continue to age and degrade in quality.
 Sometimes the color will change and the flavor will suffer over extended periods of time as well.